luontola/tdd-mooc-tetris/docs/level-5.md

 - it cannot be moved right through other blocks
 - it cannot be moved down through other blocks (will stop falling)

+Remember to follow the [three laws of TDD](https://tdd.mooc.fi/1-tdd#three-laws-of-tdd) and not write more than one failing test before making it pass.

 ## 🚀 [Continue to the next level](level-6.md)